AI Models

 OPEN SOURCE MODELS: There are now open source models that are just as good as the best proprietary frontier models, and even better in some specialized areas.
 You can download most of these models from GithubAzure (Microsoft) or HuggingFace.
 You can then fine-tune and run them on your laptop, which deals with most privacy issues but also transfers the security risk to you.

 • Chinese DeepSeek is strong with text and can also search the web.
-You can try the R1 model (which “reasons” like o1) here.
+You can try the excellent R3 model here.
 It is a cheaper API option and it was built for a fraction of the price/chips/energy of the big models through the clever use of Multi-head Latent Attention (MLA) that combines even more values into tokens (the simple version is tokens that read phrases, so less precision but turns out it was not needed and not all tokens are active all the time for a huge energy, cost and time savings).
 Here is a great non-technical summary of how DeepSeek is important or you could read this tech paper.

 • Kimi is an excellent free multimodal open source Chinese AI that has a particularly large context window (good for long papers, prompts, and conversations – you can upload 50 files 100MB EACH), does very well in math and coding (beating GPT-4o and Claude Sonnet 3.5 on Codeforces), searches the web, can analyze charts and also has reasoning.